If you’re looking for the best Malaga boat trips, you came to the right place!

 The boat leaves from the main port in Malaga (Muelle Uno), only thing you need to do is to spot the boat with the name Mundo Marino.

 Once you find the boat, just show your ticket and you will be allowed on board and served your glass of cava.
-The whole trip last 1.5 hours and you get to see the coastline of Malaga from the most beautiful vantage point, while admiring the stunning sunset.
+The whole trip lasts 1.5 hours and you get to see the coastline of Malaga from the most beautiful vantage point while admiring the stunning sunset.

 The boat is very modern and spacious, with lots of seating options, or you can just sit on the net and watch the sea from there.
 It’s also suitable for wheelchair users.